lakshusan/student-1/_posts/2024-02-23-tri2-indreview.md

 ## Video Overview

+The video covers my feature, which is the shop.
+The shop allows a user to buy ingredients past the default ones they start with.
+Each item costs a certain amount of points, which is deducted from the user's point balance when they purchase the item.
+The item appends to the 'items' list in the database, changing the user's inventory.

 ### What's Included:
 - Shop feature with console view of action
 - Show database change (items list, points)